DISCERNMENT COUNSELING FOR COUPLES ON THE BRINK

 Are you unhappy with your marriage and considering divorce, but terrified of the idea?
 You may feel that something has to change, but you are stuck and don’t know what to do.
 Your spouse may not realize how unhappy you are.

 Or, maybe your spouse is mentioning divorce because he is unhappy with the way things are.
-You both may be unhappy, but are unsure of how to proceed about this.
+You both may be unhappy, but are unsure of how to proceed with this.
 You may have tried couple’s counseling, but it didn’t help.
 There is a reason why it didn’t work.
 Couples counseling will not be helpful if both parties are not dedicated to the process.
 Discernment Counseling may be a good option for the two of you.

 Who is Discernment Counseling for?